GewelsJI/DGNet/README.md

 This repository contains the source code, prediction results, and evaluation toolbox of our Deep Gradient Network, also called DGNet.
 The technical report could be found at [arXiv]().

-> If you have any questions about our paper, feel free to contact me via e-mail (gepengai.ji@gmail.com & johnson111788@gmail.com &dengpfan@gmail.com).
-And if you are using our code and evaluation toolbox for your research, please cite this paper ([BibTeX](#4-citation)).

 ## 1. Features